matthman2019/AgendaApp/API.md

 - title : str = the title of the note
 - lastEdit : datetime.datetime = the last time the note was saved
 - body : str = the contents of the note
-- notebook : int | None = the ID of the notebook that this note belongs to.
+- notebook : str | None = the ID of the notebook that this note belongs to.
 Can be None.

 ## Notebook